openrocket/openrocket/docs/source/setup/getting_started.rst

 Changing Color
 --------------

 The first change that will be made is to select the color for and change the color of the nose cone.
-Double-click on the nose cone in the parts tree to open the ''Nose Cone configuration'' window, then select the ''Appearance tab''.
+Double-click on the nose cone in the parts tree to open the **Nose Cone configuration** window, then select the **Appearance tab**.

-Nose Cone ''Appearance''
+Nose Cone **Appearance**
 ^^^^^^^^^^^^^^^^^^^^^^^^

 .. figure:: /img/setup/getting_started/12.10.01.Rocket_Build_Appearance.Nose_Cone.png